 The success of our business and profitability of our operations depend on continued investment in real estate and access to capital and debt financing.
 A prolonged crisis of confidence in real estate investments and lack of credit for acquisitions may constrain our growth.
 In order to pursue acquisitions, we may need access to equity capital and/or debt financing.
 Any disruptions in the financial markets may adversely impact our ability to refinance existing debt and the availability and cost of credit in the near future.
 Any consideration of sales of existing properties or portfolio interests may be offset by lower property values.
 Our ability to make scheduled payments or to refinance our existing debt obligations depends on our operating and financial performance, which in turn is subject to prevailing economic conditions.
-If a recurrence of the disruptions in financial markets remains or arises in the future, there can be no assurances that government responses to such disruptions will restore investor confidence, stabilize the markets or increase liquidity and the availability of credit.
+If a recurrence of the disruptions in financial markets or increase liquidity and the availability of credit.